Nintails-TF/tabula-rasa/tabula-rasa/03_Knowledge_Domains/Chess/Chess Index.md

 - [[Principles|Opening Principles]]
 - [[Endgames Index]]
 - [[Chess Masters]]
-	- Morphy 70% of the time, Capablanca 25% of the time, Rubinstein 5% of the time.
-Until 1400.
+	- Early Capablanca 40% of the time, Rubinstein 40% of the time, Keres 20% of the time Until 1400.